Skip to main content

 How much should I feed my dog?

 Our feeding guidelines are based on the average caloric needs of an indoor, spayed or neutered adult dog.
-These recommendations are a starting point for determining how much raw dog food to feed.
-Keep in mind that every dog is different—just like people, dogs have unique metabolisms and nutritional needs.
+They are meant to serve as a starting point when determining how much raw food to feed your dog.
+Every dog is different, just like people.
+Age, activity level, metabolism, and overall health all play a role in how much food your dog truly needs.

 Several factors can affect how much raw food your dog requires, including age, activity level, breed, and overall health.